nanoframework/nanoFramework.IoT.Device/devices/Bno055/README.md

 * *Temperature*
     * Temperature (1Hz)
-    * Ambient temperature in degrees celsius
+    * Ambient temperature in degrees Celsius
-    * Default can be changed for Farenheit
+    * Default can be changed for Fahrenheit
     * Temperature can be measured thru the Gyroscope or the Accelerometer
     * Precision seems better with the Gyroscope, so it is set by default.
 You can change the source like this:
     ```csharp